Alex Verdugo Player Props: Red Sox vs. Guardians

-After hitting .256 with three doubles, two home runs, two walks and seven RBI in his past 10 games, Alex Verdugo and the Boston Red Sox take on the Cleveland Guardians (who will start Zach Plesac) at 4:10 PM ET on Saturday.
+On Sunday, Alex Verdugo (batting .227 in his past 10 games) and the Boston Red Sox play the Cleveland Guardians, whose starting pitcher will be Logan Allen.
+First pitch is at 1:35 PM ET.

-He had a hitless showing in his last game (0-for-4 with an RBI) against the Guardians.
+He had two hits (going 2-for-6 with a double and an RBI) in his most recent appearance against the Guardians.

 Alex Verdugo Game Info & Props vs. the Guardians